awnumar/memguard/README.md

 $ go get github.com/awnumar/memguard
 ```

 We **strongly** encourage you to vendor your dependencies for a clean and reliable build.
-Go [modules](https://github.com/golang/go/wiki/Modules) makes this task relatively frictionless.
+Go [modules](https://github.com/golang/go/wiki/Modules) make this task relatively frictionless.

+## Contributing

+* Reading the source code and looking for improvements.
+* Developing Proof-of-Concept attacks and mitigations.
+* Help with formalizing an appropriate threat model.
+* Improving compatibility with more kernels and architectures.
+* Implementing kernel-specific and cpu-specific protections.
+* Systems to further harden [`core::Coffer`](core/coffer.go) against attack.
+* Implement the catching of segmentation faults to wipe memory sectors before continuing.
+* Submit performance improvements or benchmarking code.

+Issues are for reporting bugs and for discussion on proposals.
+Pull requests should be made against master.